A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-\begin{proof}[Proof of Proposition~\ref{Ch4:prop:branching}] For every $\levOU \geq 0$, consider the \emph{truncated} OU type growth-fragmentation $\cutOUd{\Xs}$ and the corresponding OU type branching Markov chain $\cutOU{\Zs}$.
-It is plain from Definition \ref{Ch4:defn:BOUPF} that $\cutOUd{\Xs}$ fulfills the claimed Markov property.
-This observation and Theorem \ref{Ch4:thm:mean} entail that the Markov property also holds for $\Xsd$.
-See the proof of Proposition 2 in \cite{Bertoin:GF-Markovian} for similar arguments and we omit the details. \end{proof}
+For every $\levOU \geq 0$, consider the \emph{truncated} OU type growth-fragmentation $\cutOUd{\Xs}$.
+It is plain from Definition~\ref{Ch4:dfn:BOUPF} that $\cutOUd{\Xs}$ fulfills the claimed Markov property.
+This observation and Theorem~\ref{Ch4:thm:mean} entail that the Markov property also holds for $\Xsd$.
+See \cite[proof of Proposition~2]{Bertoin:GF-Markovian} for similar arguments and we omit the details. \end{proof}